dotnet-presentations/letslearn-dotnet-aspire/workshop/6-deployment.md

 # Deploy a .NET Aspire app to Azure Container Apps

-.NET Aspire apps are designed to run in containerized environments.
-Azure Container Apps is a fully managed environment that enables you to run microservices and containerized applications on a serverless platform.
+.NET Aspire is optimized for apps that are destined to run in containerized environments.
+[Azure Container Apps](https://learn.microsoft.com/azure/container-apps/overview) is a fully managed environment that enables you to run microservices and containerized applications on a serverless platform.
 This article will walk you through creating a new .NET Aspire solution and deploying it to Microsoft Azure Container Apps using Visual Studio and the Azure Developer CLI (`azd`).

 In this example, we'll assume you're deploying the MyWeatherHub app from the previous sections.
 You can use the code you've built, or you can use the code in the **complete** directory.
-However, the steps are the same for any .NET Aspire app.
+However, the general steps are the same for any .NET Aspire app.

 ## Deploy the app with Visual Studio

-1. In the solution explorer, right-click on the **AppHost** project and select **Publish** to open the **Publish** dialog.
+1. In the Solution Explorer, right-click on the **AppHost** project and select **Publish** to open the **Publish** dialog.

   > [!TIP]
   > Publishing .NET Aspire requires the current version of the `azd` CLI.
 This should be installed with the .NET Aspire workload, but if you get a notification that the CLI is not installed or up to date, you can follow the directions in the next part of this tutorial to install it.

 1. Select **Azure Container Apps for .NET Aspire** as the publishing target.

     ![A screenshot of the publishing dialog workflow.](media/vs-deploy.png)

 1. On the **AzDev Environment** step, select your desired **Subscription** and **Location** values and then enter an **Environment name** such as _aspire-weather_.
 The environment name determines the naming of Azure Container Apps environment resources.
 1. Select **Finish** to create the environment, then **Close** to exit the dialog workflow and view the deployment environment summary.
 1. Select **Publish** to provision and deploy the resources on Azure.